Vlad-Peresta/py-taxi-service-deploying/README.md

 * Authentication functionality for Driver/User
 * Managing drivers, cars and manufacturers directly from website
 * Admin panel for advanced management

+## Testing website

+You can use following superuser for testing website:
+* Login: admin.user
+* Password: 1qazcde3
+*